Shares fall on weaker oil, China losses; S&P steadies

 "U.S. investors were clearly buying the weakness after the European market closed," Robert Francello, head trader at Apex Capital in San Francisco, said of the S&P 500 erasing most of its losses.
 "U.S. energy stocks and small-cap stocks had gotten very oversold and were due for a bounce."

-The dollar index .DXY, which tracks the greenback versus a basket of six currencies, was last down 0.35 percent at 88.729.
+The dollar index, which tracks the greenback versus a basket of six currencies, was last down 0.35 percent at 88.729.

 (Reporting by Sam Forgione; Additional reporting by Chuck Mikolajczak in New York; Editing by Leslie Adler and James Dalgleish)